h-milz/wireless-gk/doc/Userinterface.md

 After assembling, you will have to set up the WiFi pairing once on both devices:

- * press and hold SETUP button on the Receiver (which will provide a WiFi access point with a hidden SSID from then on) and switch on.
+ * press and hold WPS button on the Receiver (which will provide a WiFi access point from then on) and switch on.
 Wait until the LED blinks in a certain pattern, which should take a few seconds.
  * the Receiver will go to setup mode, generate and store a WiFi random SSID and password, and enter WPS registrar mode.
-For security reasons, the timeout will be set to 60 seconds.
+For security reasons, the timeout will be set to 2 minutes.
- * press and hold SETUP on the Sender (which will be a WiFi station from then on) and switch on.
+ * press and hold WPS on the Sender (which will be a WiFi station from then on) and switch on.
 Wait until the LED blinks in a certain pattern, which should take a few seconds.
  * the Sender will go to WPS enrollee mode, retrieve the SSID and password from the Receiver, and store the credentials.
- * when successful, both devices will reboot into normal mode and will be ready for use.
+ * when successful, both devices will switch to normal mode and will be ready for use.
- * Should you ever need to reconfigure / re-pair the device(s), simply repeat.
+ * Should you ever need to re-pair the device(s), simply repeat.

 Although WPS sounds outdated, more modern methods like WiFi Easy Connect require either generating and reading a QR code or entering passwords by hand.
 WPS requires only a button.

 ## Software Installation and Updates

 For a while, I thought about providing an over-the-air (OTA) update function.
 On the other hand, if you are able to handle a guitar synthesizer and your guitar rig, odds are that you are able to handle a simple update using a computer and USB cable.
 The USB-C socket will connect to the ESP32 UART chip so that everyone will be able to (re-) flash their devices or if you want to experiment and contribute.
 And the pros will have their guitar technicians.
 I mean, it's not rocket science.
-Should OTA ever come, it may look as follows.
+Should OTA ever come, it may look as follows below.
 In any case, make sure you flash both devices of a pair with the exact same image file.
 Changes may be destructive, and devices with different image versions may not cooperate.
+(In fact, I will prevent mixed setups from working, by using the app version number of the respective build.)

 ## Over-the-air Updates (OTA) (TBD)